|

 their knowledge of the property in order to make intelligent decisions before

+executing an agreement for sale or purchase.
 For homeowners, an inspection may be used to identify problems in the making

 and to learn about preventive measures, which might avoid costly future repairs.